Student Spotlight: Tom Pukstys

 “My Olympic experience is just a completely moving experience.
 It shakes your soul, rattles your spine and leaves you at the edge of a scream most of the time you are awake,” he said.
 “I have a great family life but my Olympic sensations are hard to beat.”

 Since 2002, Pukstys has trained athletes in the private sector.
 In 2012, he was an assistant track and field coach for the U.S. Olympic team in London.
-He is currently working on a project as executive director for a large training center in Chicago.
+He is currently enrolled in graduate school at Valparaiso University, where he is also coaching.

 Pukstys is fond of his experiences at College of DuPage and understands its importance in his life.